Gianni Manhattan - Vienna, Austria

 Given this, Windhager is well aware of the commercial pressures that make the gallery able to continue.
 Here, she recognizes the importance of international art fairs, especially those with a younger cohort of emerging galleries: Miart, Material and Paris Internationale were all in the 2018 calendar.
 Meanwhile, the gallery’s first ever booth at Basel’s Liste fair showed Zsófia Keresztes, a young Budapest-based artist whose slippery mosaic monsters were selected as “one to watch” by Artnet.
 “Fairs are often difficult, but since Vienna does not have the same density of local collectors such as London or Cologne, for example, I could not survive without them,” says Windhager.

 As the dawn breaks on the third year of Gianni Manhattan’s sparky, engaged existence, Windhager is certainly sanguine about the challenges that face young galleries.
 In a political environment that is increasingly hostile to critical voices, Windhager understands that power comes in numbers and by banding together, like-minded galleries can have a greater impact.
 “I think most young art professionals are aware of how difficult times are at the moment,” she says.
 “I believe that the future will be a moment to work collaboratively, maybe also openly join forces and to reinforce the importance of cultural activity and critical thinking.”

-Josie Thaddeus-Johns is a writer and editor based in Berlin, covering art, music, film and more.
-She writes for the Guardian, Broadly, Creators Project, and others.
-She is currently working on her first novel.
+Josie Thaddeus-Johns is a writer and editor based in Berlin, covering art and culture.
+She writes for the New York Times, the Guardian, Frieze, and The Economist.